lwhiteley/react-push-menu/README.md

 ### Notes/Todos
 - Add on click handler to enable custom actions onclick
+- Pull requests are welcome

 ### Credits
-- This is a wrapper for [tympanus.net](https://tympanus.net) push menu
+- This is a wrapper for [tympanus.net](https://tympanus.net/Development/MultiLevelPushMenu) push menu